-If there is over-subscription within a category, the Governors will give priority to children living closest to the school determined by shortest distance.
-Distances are calculated on the basis of a straight-line measurement between the front door of the applicant's home address and the front door of the school (see Note 4).
+If there is over-subscription within a category, the Academy Committee will give priority to children living closest to the Academy determined by shortest distance.
+The measurement between home and Academy will be determined by the straight line measurement from the home address to the Academy carried out by the LA's software. (see Note 4).